dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_metadata_import-->

-This section explains the metatada API which is available at */api/23/metadata* and */api/26/metadata*endpoints.
+This section explains the metadata API which is available at */api/23/metadata* and */api/26/metadata*endpoints.
 XML and JSON resource representations are supported.